pratikjadhao1965/nodejs-poc/README.md

 There are 4 collections
-    i.e. users,shops,carts,items.
+    i.e. User,Shop,Cart,Item.
-        users and shops are two main collections which then influence the carts and items collection respectively.to Access items collection we need authentication of shops and for cart needs authentication of users.shop collection is needed as there is no one resposible for accessing items collection as user is not the one who can alter the data in items.Apis working on users and auth collections need idependant authentication mechanism.
+        Users and Shop are two main collections which then influence the Cart and Item collection respectively.to Access Items collection we need authentication of Shop and for Cart needs authentication of User.Shop collection is needed as there is no one resposible for accessing Item collection as User is not the one who can alter the data in items.Apis working on User and Shop collections need idependant authentication mechanism.

 postman environment variables:

     url:
         currentValue=localhost:{port}